reigncraving/C-Playground/README.md

 instead of RAM.
 This make the `Register` much faster than normal variables.
 It is `only` used with local variables.

-  Good use of the `Register storage class` is when a variable gets used all the0 time in a program, and this will make it even faster.
+  Good use of the `Register storage class` is when a variable gets used all the time in a program, and this will make it even faster.
 But this is a compiler's choice whether to store marked variable, and some time the compiler puts there variables for optimization automaticaly.